Direct Exporting Advantages and Disadvantages

 - You have a greater degree of control over all aspects of the transaction.

-- Your customers know who you are, and thus they feel more secure in doing business directly with you.
+- Your customers know you, and thus feel more secure in doing business directly with you.

 - Your business trips are much more efficient and effective because you can meet directly with the customer responsible for selling your product.